Plot: Jake Black and Peter Laird

 So far as origins go, this one could have worked perfectly well as the real deal if Black had felt the urge to drop the twist ending.
 There’s little contradictory about Casey’s history here (while Casey’s relationship with his father is shown to be rocky, his relationship with his mother remained strong, which works with “City at War”) and, like I said, Black dug up more than enough nuggets from Casey’s classic appearances to make the whole thing feel perfectly authentic.
 I suppose the only tip-off that this was an imaginary story was the fact that Casey putting on the mask for the first time and getting revenge on the street gang that killed Davy was supposed to take place at the same time as his first appearance in Raphael #1, though the events (and Casey’s ages) don’t align quite right.

 Of course, I remember reading this for the first time in 2007 and feeling a bit ripped off.
-I was a perturbed by having the rug pulled out from under me by the end that I failed to appreciate the fact that this was intended more as a character study than a definitive origin.
+I was a bit perturbed about having the rug pulled out from under me by the ending and so I failed to appreciate the fact that this was intended more as a character study than a definitive origin.
 We later got our Casey origin in Tristan Jones’s “Gang Wars” arc, so I can’t imagine anyone should still hold any ill will toward this story for its “gotcha” ending.

 Diego Jourdan’s art has a rough quality to it, but I think that works just fine for the type of gritty, urban tale being told here.
 While I felt at times he overly defined Casey’s face in the flashbacks (he’s supposed to be many years younger, fresh out of high school, but you wouldn’t be able to tell by looking at him), Jourdan’s layouts are strong, particularly his “camera work” (I dunno why, but I love the angle on Page 8, where we look down at the dinner table from above the ceiling fan).
 One of the elements he uses in a lot of his panels is foreshortening and he has a serious knack for it.
 A lot of artists struggle with that perspective, but Jourdan employs it well and it makes his panels really "pop".
 Lastly, I think a little toning might have been appreciated, as everyone ends up looking Caucasian even when the line-work is trying to say otherwise.